A recent study broke down financial literacy into five key concepts that people needed to understand in order to be considered financially literate.

 When you take out a loan, you agree to a set of conditions, including the amount to be borrowed, the interest rate, and the term of the loan, or how long you have to repay the loan.
 One key aspect of financial literacy is understanding how the term of your loan affects the size of your payment.
 This concept goes hand in hand with the concept of interest, which we just discussed.

 Let’s say you want to take out a loan for $1,000, and you get to choose between a term of one year or two years.
 Which option would result in a smaller monthly payment?
 That would be the two-year term, since you are spreading the same amount of money over more months.
 A one-year term would be about $83 a month, while a two-year term would be about $42 a month.

 Who wouldn’t choose the two-year term, you say?
 Well, unfortunately, things are rarely that simple.
 Interest is always a factor.
 Consider what would happen if your $1,000 loan came with a five percent interest rate that compounded annually.
 The longer your loan term, the more you would pay in the long run, even with smaller monthly payments.

 Inflation is the rate at which the costs of goods and services rises over time.
 In other words, it affects the purchasing power of our dollar.
 Back in the day, there used to be something called penny candy because it—you guessed it—cost a penny.
 (Look, it’s even in the dictionary!)
 Even the cheapest of today’s candy costs more than a penny.
 That’s inflation.

-Inflation of more than two percent but less than 10 percent is called “walking inflation,” and it’s considered to be not great but manageable.
-When interest rates increase to the 10 to 20 percent range, it’s called “running inflation” and can cause big problems, especially because incomes don’t automatically rise with inflation.
+Inflation of more than 2% but less than 10% is called “walking inflation,” and it’s considered to be not great but manageable.
+When interest rates increase to the 10 to 20% range, it’s called “running inflation” and can cause big problems, especially because incomes don’t automatically rise with inflation.